mierak/rmpc/README.md

-# Rusty Media Player Client
+# Rusty Music Player Client

 Rmpc is a beautiful, modern and configurable terminal based Music Player Daemon client.
 It is heavily inspired by [ncmpcpp](https://github.com/ncmpcpp/ncmpcpp) and